 Set up an online giving page

 The quick and easy way to get the funds rolling in!
 Also a great idea for people who might want to support you even though they can’t make the event.
-Just send a link to your donation page to your friends and family and not only can they donate quickly, they can also track your progress and see how well your fundraising is doing.
-Find out more about online giving here (link to online giving – just giving?).
+Just send a link to your donation page to your friends and family and not only can they donate quickly, but they can also track your progress and see how well your fundraising is doing.

 Ask your company if they would be prepared to match what you’ve raised – after all, it’s all for a great local cause!